 In actuality, video can be tremendously helpful throughout the sales cycle, from the early conceptual stages through to helping with ongoing support.

 Here are some ways that video can help your app, no matter where it is in its lifecycle:

 There are two main uses for video when seeking investment: as a standalone investor pitch, or as a component of a pitch deck that takes the place of a live demo.

 In the first case, a video can tell the story of your app and what it does (or will do, if it’s still in development), and could serve as a first introduction to your concept on your website or in emails introducing you to potential investor.

 Sometimes these longer investor pitch videos look very similar to standard 60-90 second demos, and sometimes they focus more on the growth potential of an idea and less on the actual “how it works” part of the app.

 Very short videos can also have a lot of impact during a live investor pitch.
-While most investors don’t want a video to tell them about your app when you are standing right there, using short clips in the place of a live demo can ensure that everything looks perfect every time – and you’ll never have to worry about a bad internet connection again.
+While most investors don’t want a video to tell them about your app when you are standing right there, using short clips in the place of a live demo can ensure that everything looks perfect every time – and you’ll never have to worry about an embarrassing bug or a bad internet connection again.

 Video Ads to Get the Word Out

 Every app lives or dies on downloads, and video is a powerful way for people to see your app on social media, in advertisements, and even if it’s featured in the news.